decred/vspd/docs/listing.md

   of dcrd.
 * The machines used to host the voting wallets must be spread across 3 or more physically separate locations.
+* The web frontend must have an IP that is distinct from those of the voting wallets, and is ideally located in another physical location.
 * The VSP must be run on testnet for 1 week to confirm it is working properly.
   Uptime and number of votes made versus missed will be checked.
 * The VSP must be run on mainnet in test mode (no public access) until a VSP